Vote

 The form that requests the ballot does not need to be notarized.
 Note the small print at the bottom of the request form tells you that if you have not voted in person in this election authority, you must include a copy of a valid ID with your request for an absentee ballot.

 Note that the envelope for a ballot completed by a voter without a health excuse must be notarized.
-The League is happy to offer free notary services at our office, but please call ahead at 314-961-6869 to make sure that a notary is in the office at the time you want to come.
+Notaries typically are found at banks, post offices, and libraries.
+The League is happy to offer free notary services at our office, but please call ahead at 314-961-6869 to make sure that a notary will be in the office at the time you want to come.

 You may want to view the Missouri Secretary of State’s latest guidance on absentee voting.